NelsonPHC/IN-hotels/APIDOC.md

 **Returned Data Format**: JSON

 **Description:** Given a valid user ID `uid` (this is the same user id format as given by the response detailed in the user login query), return a JSON response with all the reservations of that user.
-Each reservation record have a hotel `hotelName`, `check-in` date, and `check-out` date.
+Each reservation record have a hotel `hotelName`, `checkin` date, and `checkout` date.

 **Example Request:** /reservations with POST parameters of user ID `uid`=1 (Hilton has `hid`=1 in our example here)